lazerbeam-dev/lazerbeam-dev/README.md

 - 💡 Created a front end only chess AI in javascript (it is not good...yet :D) https://github.com/lazerbeam-dev/chessica

-- 👯 I’m looking to team up and go hyper saiyan Vegito mode ;)
+- 👯 I’m looking to team up and go hyper saiyan ;)

 - 💬 Ask me about creating AI, DApps, or other technical solutions